Hunt The Hacker

-During the 2 days hands-on training experience the participants learn how to hunt hackers within our Windows 10 lab network, using a range of highly effective threat hunting technologies and techniques.
-Technologies used: Sysmon, the Elastic stack (formerly “ELK”), WinRM, PowerShell, YARA.
+Participants learn how to hunt hackers within our Windows 10 lab network, using a range of highly effective threat hunting technologies and techniques, looking for real life attacks.

 The trainers engage participants with lectures, live demonstrations and Q&A sessions.
 Each participant spends the majority of their time performing a wide variety of hands-on hunts.

 Participants will understand what threat hunting is, be utterly convinced of the need for it, know what infrastructure is required to facilitate it, and be able to start doing it with confidence within their own organizations.

 The training environment is a remotely accessed lab that can be used by participants anywhere in the world as long as VPN connection via decent Internet connectivity is viable.
 The hunting lab is hosted on Clarified Security's own virtualized infrastructure.
 Each student has their own account on the shared environment, made up of a Windows domain plus threat hunting infrastructure.